 Our operations rely on computer systems, hardware, software infrastructure and networks (collectively, "IT Systems") that we manage or that are managed by third parties with which we do business, such as O&M and other service providers, and on the secure processing, storage and transmission of proprietary, confidential, financial and other sensitive information.
 We also rely heavily on IT Systems to operate our solar energy and wind energy projects.
 Failures and disruptions or compromises to our or our critical third parties' IT Systems may be caused by natural disasters, accidents, power disruptions, telecommunications failures, acts of terrorism or war, computer viruses, bugs or vulnerabilities, physical or electronic break-ins, human error, intentional conduct, targeted cyberattacks, or similar events or incidents.
-Attacks, including those targeting IT Systems, such as electronic control systems used to operate our energy projects or the facilities on which our projects rely, could severely disrupt business operations and result in loss of service to offtakers and significant expense to repair or remediate system
+Attacks, including those targeting IT Systems, such as electronic control systems used to operate our energy projects or the facilities of third parties on which our projects rely, could severely disrupt business operations and result in loss of service to offtakers and significant expense to repair or remediate system damage.

 We process certain personal information about our employees.
 Although we have taken steps to protect our IT Systems and information maintained in those systems, we have experienced cyberattacks in the past and we expect attacks and security incidents to increase in the future.
 For example, in 2021, cybercriminals launched an attack on our IT Systems and managed to gain control over the control system in one of our small facilities in Israel.
 The attackers were not able to disrupt the production of electricity or cause any material damage.
-Global threat actors and terrorists have targeted and continue to target entities and projects like ours that operate in the energy and infrastructure sectors, particularly through disruptive attacks, such as those involving ransomware.
+In 2022, several of our corporate email accounts were compromised, which resulted in a payment being made to a fraudulent third-party actor.
+Global threat actors and terrorists have targeted and will continue to target entities and projects like ours that operate in the energy and infrastructure sectors, including through disruptive attacks, such as those involving ransomware.
 We cannot guarantee the security or protection of our IT Systems, information or projects and we have little or no control over the IT Systems and facilities of third parties on which our projects rely.
 Additionally, energy-related facilities, such as substations and related infrastructure, are protected by limited security measures, in most cases only perimeter fencing and security cameras.
+Threat actors

-Threat actors (such as ransomware groups) are becoming increasingly sophisticated and using tools and techniques that are designed to circumvent security controls, to evade detection and to remove or obfuscate forensic evidence.
+(such as ransomware groups) are becoming increasingly sophisticated and using tools and techniques that are designed to circumvent security controls, to evade detection and to remove or obfuscate forensic evidence.
 Our defensive measures, including back-up systems and those of critical third parties may fail to timely or effectively anticipate, detect, prevent or allow us to recover from cyberattacks.
-As a result of the COVID-19 pandemic, we also face increased cybersecurity risks due to the number of our employees who are (and may continue to be) working remotely, which creates additional opportunities for cybercriminals to launch social engineering attacks and exploit vulnerabilities in non-corporate IT environments.
+As a result of the COVID-19 pandemic, we also face increased cybersecurity risks due to the number of our employees and our third-party providers' who are (and may continue to be) working remotely, which creates additional opportunities for cybercriminals to launch social engineering attacks and exploit vulnerabilities in non-corporate IT environments.
 Our costs to adequately counter the risk of cyber-attacks and to comply with contractual and/or regulatory compliance requirements may increase significantly in the future.